Sharmila-Gunasekaran/Banking-Operation-Website/README.md

 # Banking-Operation-Website
-A simple Banking operation website
+A simple Banking operation website.
+Explore this website by visiting the link: https://unsonsy-alley.000webhostapp.com/

 # Automated Savings Account Management

 Experience modern banking convenience with our Automated Savings Account Management system.
 This project is designed to provide an effortless, secure, and efficient way to manage your savings accounts.
 Enjoy the following features: